 Program for Broad Prosperity

 Our society is faced with significant societal issues.
 How do we ensure that we work in a social and smart way towards a society that is inclusive and sustainable for generations to come?
 How do we ensure that more people can work in the right place?
 How do we ensure the broad prosperity of the inhabitants without crossing the boundaries of our planet?
-Through academic collaborative centers, Tilburg University utilizes its expertise to contribute, in co-creation with societal partners, to the preservation and enhancement of broad prosperity.
+Through four academic collaborative centers, Tilburg University utilizes its expertise to contribute, in co-creation with societal partners, to the preservation and enhancement of broad prosperity.
 This applies not only to the present in the Netherlands but also extends to individuals beyond its borders and future generations.

 Interdisciplinary research themes